Closing the gap on immunisations in PNG

 To support the PNG government in delivering vaccinations for children, ChildFund PNG has introduced immunisation patrols and mobile clinics that travel into remote villages with medical staff and supplies to immunise babies and toddlers.
 With some communities almost unreachable, health workers are often forced to walk through jungle terrain and wade through waist-high rivers to carry out their work.
 Baby health checks, growth monitoring and malnutrition checks, as well as antenatal care for mothers and family planning services are also included in the patrols.

-In the last financial year, 2,236 infants and young children were vaccinated through ChildFund-supported immunisation patrols.
+In the last financial year, with the support of the Australian Government, 2,236 infants and young children were vaccinated through ChildFund-supported immunisation patrols.
 ChildFund also conducted a campaign to eliminate measles in 100 rural villages in response to the recent outbreak.
 Tetanus vaccinations for women and girls of child-bearing age are being provided as well, as a precautionary measure, since tetanus is one of the major contributors to the high maternal mortality rate in PNG.

 But more needs to be done.
 “The push to vaccinate more children not only in Australia but throughout our region is vital,” says ChildFund Australia CEO Nigel Spence.
 “The recent measles outbreak in Papua New Guinea, where only around half of all children are vaccinated, put thousands of children and adults at risk, including people in Australia.
 It is in our health interests, and the interests of children, to eradicate infectious diseases in our region and beyond.”